ura-design-system/isomerpages-boa/_register/3-polytechnics-with-waivers.md

 ---
-layout: leftnav-page-content
-title: Polytechnics with waivers
+title: 'Polytechnics with waivers'
 permalink: /register/polytechnics-with-waivers/
-breadcrumb: polytechnics with waivers
+breadcrumb: 'polytechnics with waivers'
-collection_name: register

 ---

 ### **Waivers and requirements for polytechnic graduates**